AliceB-aus/Brightscript_Function_Comment/README.md

     ''''''''
     Function OpenView( content as Object, viewId = "" as String) as String

+For Brighterscript functions and methods, comments will be inserted before any annotations.

 ## Usage

 This extension adds a BrightScriptDoc-style comment to a Brightscript function.
 The comment will be placed as a "snippet" with tab stops to easily allow adding extra detail.